w3c/wai-bcase/index.md

 -   Robots of the future might be able to “see” because of the accessibility work done in computer vision for blind people today.

+-   Driverless cars, so promising for the independence of blind people, are projected to also help solve traffic fatalities and congestion.

 -   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were originally meant to include those with disability and all have found much wider application.[^3]